yashgautam1998/-Automated-Financial-News-Scraper/README.md

-# -Automated-Financial-News-Scraper
-# 📈 Yahoo Finance News Scraper
+# 📈 Finance News Scraper

 A Python script that scrapes the latest news headlines from **Yahoo Finance** and stores them in a **PostgreSQL** database.